tacocat-ada/tacocat-ada.github.io/index.md

 # Conclusion

-We found many clusters with various sizes by running the OPTICS clustering algorithm, then we only kept the clusters with sizes larger than 400.
+We used OPTICS clustering algorithm, a close relative to DBSCAN but allows rejecting clusters under a specific size which we chose as 400.
 When we looked at the common attributes of people in the same cluster, we saw that ethnicity value plays an important role.
 And we were able to map these clusters to real-life clusters.
 Some clusters had more people, and some had fewer due to the data we had.
 Merging the IMDb dataset with the CMU dataset allowed us to have more rich data.
 Since Freebase which CMU dataset was sourced from was built by volunteers, it had some biases towards the volunteers' preferences, nationality and so on.

 When we looked into the clusters, we saw that some clusters had more diverse ethnicities with non-negligible percentages.
 For example, Korean Cinema cluster was predominantly Korean (80%), whereas Hollwood had people from various ethnic backgrounds such as Jewish people and Italian Americans.
 Bollywood clusters also included many ethnic groups, which is not a surprise since India is very rich in ethnicities (74 listed in Wikipedia!).